ChinaKnowledge.de -

 History clearly is not that old.
 The oldest traces of history (as a cultural stage that makes use of a script - see Chinese script) can be found in the 13th century BCE.
 Stories of older events and people cannot be proved by archaeology, but some little truth might be behind the tales that cover the time up to the "manufacturers" of the world.

 Although there is no myth (shenhua 神話) of a god having created the universe like in many cultures, there numerous popular tales of persons that helped to build up and to repair the world during a time of chaos and uncertainty.
-The mythical persons acting in such myths are by no means godlike, but are rather part of the world they helped to construct.
+The mythological persons acting in such myths are by no means godlike, but are rather part of the world they helped to construct.
 The most famous of these persons is Pan Gu 盤古, but there are also figures of lesser importance, like Nü Wa 女媧 and her brother (and/or husband) Fu Xi 伏羲 who jointly repaired the world with dividers and ruler; or the heroical archer Lord Yi 后羿, who shut down eight of the nine existing suns to prevent the soil from burning out.

 There is also a large number of inventors like Sui Ren 燧人, who first used the fire; Hou Ji, the "Lord of Millet" 后稷, and Shen Nong 神農, the "Divine Husbandman" - persons that introduced agriculture and the use of medical herbs; Chi You 蚩尤, the inventor of metallurgy and weapons or warfare; Bo Yi 伯夷 (also written 柏翳 or 伯益), who first tamed domestic animals; Can Cong 蠶叢, the inventor of sericulture in the state of Shu 蜀; or minister Cang Jie 倉頡, who invented writing, and minister Ling Lun 泠綸 (or 伶倫), who invented music and the pitch pipes for musical tuning.
 Nü Wa is said to have invented matrimony, and she shaped the first men of clay.